Qortal/Brooklyn/mesa 3D driver/docs/android.rst

 described above.
-There are currently rough edges with this, for example the build will require that you have your arc-libdrm build available to the NDK, assuming you're building anything but the freedreno vulkan driver for KGSL.
+There are currently rough edges with this, for example the build will require that you have your arc-libdrm build available to the NDK, assuming you're building anything but the freedreno Vulkan driver for KGSL.
 You can mostly put things in place
 with:

 .. code-block:: console